Jee-El/reddit-in-valve-games/README.md

 Navigate to the dad-jokes-in-valve-games directory if you aren't there already.
 You'll see a config.json file, where you'll setup your settings, open it in a text editor.

 You'll see 3 entries.
-The only ones you should be changing are : "currently_used_subreddit_name", "subreddit_name", "url", "cfgs", "keys".
+The only ones you should be changing are : "currently_used_subreddit_name", "subreddit_name", "url", "paths", "keys".

-1. Make your own .cfg file, to do this, just copy one of the .cfg files in this path
+We'll be using the dadjokes entry and its nested entries in this guide.

+### On Windows

+On windows, it's a bit simpler since I set it up for windows.

+1. In the "paths" entry, replace STEAMID in the first path with your own steam ID.

+(Ignore the double backslashes, one is there to escape the other, so they're necessary)

+`"C:\\Program Files (x86)\\Steam\\userdata\\STEAMID\\730\\local\\cfg\\"`

+If you're setting this up for CSGO, leave the second path as it is.

+If you're not, change "Counter-Strike: Global Offensive" with the name of your game's folder.
+You can follow the path until you're in the "common" folder and you'll find your game's folder there.

+### On Linux

+1. In the "paths" entry, replace the paths with these :

+`/home/HOSTNAME/.steam/steam/userdata/STEAMID/730/local/cfg/`

+`/home/HOSTNAME/.steam/steam/steamapps/common/Counter-Strike Global Offensive/csgo/cfg/`

-(make sure to replace STEAMID with your steam id, and HOSTNAME with your hostname if you're on linux)
+Replace STEAMID with your steam ID, HOSTNAME with your hostname (run `whoami` in the terminal to get it).

-`C:\Program Files (x86)\Steam\userdata\STEAMID\730\local\cfg`

-or

-`/home/HOSTNAME/.steam/steam/userdata/STEAMID/730/local/cfg`

-rename it (e.g: dad_jokes.cfg), empty it from any text (optional).

-Copy the same file and also put it in this path

-`C:\Program Files (x86)\Steam\Steamapps\common\Counter-Strike: Global Offensive\csgo\cfg`

-or

-`/home/HOSTNAME/.steam/steam/steamapps/common/Counter-Strike Global Offensive/csgo/cfg`

-In the "cfgs" in the json file, replace the text "PUT ONE OF THE TWO PATHS TO THE .cfg FILE HERE" & "PUT THE OTHER PATH HERE" with the paths to your .cfg file, make sure the end of the path is the file name and its extension cfg.

-e.g:

-`/home/HOSTNAME/.steam/steam/steamapps/common/Counter-Strike Global Offensive/csgo/cfg/dad_jokes.cfg`

-(On Linux, make sure the path starts with /home/HOSTNAME and not ~/ so it works as it should)
+If you didn't copy-paste the paths, make sure that both of them start with /home/HOSTNAME and not ~/, and that they end with a forward slash so it works as it should.

+If you're setting this up for CSGO, leave the second path as it is.

+If you're not, change "Counter-Strike: Global Offensive" with the name of your game's folder.
+You can follow the path until you're in the "common" folder and you'll find your game's folder there.

 ### Note

 Normally, only one of the paths is necessary, but I've had issues before with the .cfg file, sometimes it worked on the first path, sometimes on the second, so just use both since there is no downside to that.

+If you want, you can experiment with this by removing one path and keeping the other, once you find the working one, use it alone.

+### On Windows and Linux

-Now go to the "keys", the one inside the "dadjokes" entry, in the json file, and replace the values (f1, f2, ..., f10) with the keys you want the jokes to be bound to and save the changes.
+Now go to the "keys" entry, the one inside the "dadjokes" entry, in the json file, and replace the values (f1, f2, ..., f5) with the keys you want the jokes to be bound to and save the changes.

-## Setup the dad_jokes.cfg file with your game
+## Setup the dadjokes.cfg file with your game

+Wondering about what dadjokes.cfg file we're talking about?
+Don't worry, the script will make it once you run it.

 steam => view (top left) => library => Find your game and right click on it => properties => general => launch options

-Now type : +exec dad_jokes
+Now type : +exec dadjokes

-If later you realize that it doesn't work, try : +exec dad_jokes.cfg
+If later you realize that it doesn't work, try : +exec dadjokes.cfg

-(Use the name you gave to the file, dad_jokes is what I named it).

 ## Setup a shortcut to run the script (optional)